 Basic professional marionette has 14 joints (2x neck, 2x wrist, 2x elbow, 2x arms, 2x hips, 2x knees, 2x ankles) Specialized marionettes might also have one or two more joints in the stomach area.

-The palms and feet to head ratio is the usually same as on the human body.
+The palms and feet to head ratio are usually the same as on the human body.
 It means 1: 0.75: 1 head: palm: feet.
 Of course, there are exceptions (fay will have smaller palms and feet, the giant will have them bigger….)

-You can find range of marionette bodies here >
+You can find a range of marionette bodies here >

-There is an unlimited number of types of controllers but in general, we can divide them into a horizontal (roman) cross, 45° cross and vertical (Czech/german) cross called also Skupa cross to his inventor Josef Skupa *1892 – †1957 (author of famous Spejbl & Hurvinek) marionettes.
+There is an unlimited number of types of controllers, but in general we can divide them into a horizontal (roman) cross, 45° cross and vertical (Czech/german) cross called also Skupa cross after his inventor Josef Skupa *1892 – †1957 (the author of famous Spejbl & Hurvinek marionettes).

-Standard stringing is 2x head, 2x shoulders, 2x palms, 2x legs, 1x back but this is a very wide topic and I will get back to it in an individual article.
-Anyway if you buy a Skupa controller from us you will get e-learning videos on how to string marionette properly.
+Standard stringing is 2x head, 2x shoulders, 2x palms, 2x legs, 1x back, but this is a very wide topic and I will get back to it in an individual article.
+Anyway if you buy a Skupa controller from us, you will get e-learning videos on how to string a marionette properly.

 The range of marionette controllers can be found here >

-Recently I have built a marionette that is operated also by strings but has a couple of electronic features (like eyes up/down/left/right, nose up/down, eyelids blinking one or both eye, mouth opening and clutches, engine simulating breathing, speaker with an MP3 player in the chest).
-This allows me to pre-program some facial expressions like excitement (eyes wide open, eyebrows up, open mouth) and a couple of others… This is also a separate topic for itself….
+Recently, I built a marionette that is operated also by strings but has a couple of electronic features (eyes move up/down/left/right, nose move up/down, eyelids blinking separately or together, mouth opening and clutches, engine simulating breathing, speaker with a MP3 player in the chest).
+This allows me to pre-program some facial expressions like excitement (eyes wide open, eyebrows up, open mouth) and a couple of other tricks… This is also a topic for itself….

 Have a look at our Supermarionette Moody here >

 Costuming marionettes can be as crazy as you wish.
-The only rule is to keep all the joints free to move.
+The only rule is to keep all the joints free so they can move.
 Thus we use very light fabrics and adjusted cuts to let the marionette move smoothly.

-Do not hesitate to contact me in case of any questions.
+Do not hesitate to contact me in case you have any questions.
 I will be happy to help.